 - Outlaw Star featured ships with grappler arms for close-quarters combat, but the title ship also had an "assault bolt", tipped with a hole saw, which would bore into the opponent ship to deliver a crewman - generally Gene Starwind - for sneaking and violence.

-- Captain Harlock also frequently harpooned enemy ships with cables that doubled as tunnels to allow for boarding parties - indeed, a Space Pirates's way to fight.
+- Captain Harlock also frequently harpooned enemy ships with cables that doubled as tunnels to allow for boarding parties - indeed, a Space Pirate's way to fight.

 - Occurs several times in Legend of Galactic Heroes, from taking a Death Star-like space station by a ruse, to several more direct approaches.
-Combat can be assumed as vicious, and the boarding party's success variable, since due to the show's Minovsky Particle (an explosive gas-like particle that prohibits the use of ranged weapons in its presence) the favored weapon for most infantry engagements are two-handed battle axes.
+Combat can be assumed as vicious, and the boarding party's success variable, since due to the show's Minovsky Particle (an explosive gas-like particle that prohibits the use of ranged weapons—specifically energy weapons with the Panzer Grenadiers using crossbows in order to circumvent it—in its presence) the favored weapon for most infantry engagements are two-handed battle axes.
 Except when Walter von Schönkopf Or his favorite student, protege, and eventual son-in-law Julian Mintz is commanding.
 His success as a boarder can be only compared to his fame as a ladies' man.

 - In Bodacious Space Pirates, the Bentenmaru deploys boarding parties during the ship's usual 'raids' on cruise liners and on more serious jobs.